Latest update: 21 July 2023

 Concept store SLUIZ in Santa Gertrudis

 On the main road towards Santa Gertrudis, the concept store SLUIZ attracts attention.
 You can already tell from the parking lot that this is a unique store.
 Large colored cows are hanging in the trees, and the parking lots are reserved for swingers and conspiracy theorists.

 You can’t help but be amazed in the store.
 It’s full of gnomes, monkeys, and other crazy things.
 But, usually too big to take home in your suitcase.
 SLUIZ also has a large clothing department.

 Cocktail bar without a cocktail menu: Overall

 You can sit at the table, but I recommend you sit at the bar.
 This way, you have a good view of the craftsmanship.
 The staff explains the food in detail.
 Almost everything on your plate is smoked – which explains the smell in the restaurant.
 All dishes are creative.
-Even standard dishes such as bread with aioli are done differently, with a lot of attention to flavor combinations.
-An attack on your wallet because you keep ordering those cocktails, but such an extraordinary experience!
+Even standard dishes, such as bread with aioli, are done differently, with a lot of attention to flavor combinations.
+Eating in this Santa Gertrudis restaurant is an attack on your wallet because you keep ordering those cocktails, but such an extraordinary experience!

 By the way, it takes a while to find Overall because, on the outside, you can’t see all the beauty that happens inside.
 So it is quiet when I am there; I hope they have a good season.
 Please go check it out!